Pricing for Routing and Flow-Control in Payment Channel Networks: Introduction

 Blockchains, pioneered by Bitcoin, are systems that support digital transactions in a completely decentralized manner.
 However, most blockchains have poor transaction throughput, a fundamental limitation that stems from their decentralized design (e.g., Bitcoin processes around ten transactions per second \cite{croman2016scaling}).
 This low throughput results in exorbitant transaction fees and hinders widespread adoption.
 To be a viable option in practice, blockchain throughput must scale significantly. \textit{Layer-two blockchain mechanisms} are tools that allow many transactions to take place outside of the underlying blockchain system, thereby increasing the system's throughput.
 See \cite{gudgeon2020sok} for a comprehensive survey of these methods.
 A payment channel network (PCN) is one such layer-two mechanism that is used in practice.
 Recent years have seen considerable research interest on PCNs, with a focus on improving their security as well as their efficiency.
 This paper focuses on their long-term transaction processing efficiency.

 As the name suggests, a PCN is a network composed of multiple \textit{payment channels}.
 A payment channel is a special account that two parties jointly create by depositing some funds.
 Once a channel is established, the parties transact by exchanging digitally signed messages between themselves, without recording these transactions on the blockchain.
-Each message is simply a fresh agreement on how the channel's funds are split between the two parties.
 A PCN consists of many such payment channels operating together, allowing users who do not share a channel to direct their transactions through intermediaries.
 Thus, a PCN facilitates a much larger volume of transactions for the same amount of escrowed funds than what would be possible through standalone payment channels.

-Although a payment channel can support indefinitely many transactions, the transactions are subject to some constraints.
-Every transaction through a payment channel moves funds from one party to the other.
-A steady flow of transactions in one direction depletes the funds available at one end of the channel.
+Although a payment channel can support indefinitely many transactions, it imposes some constraints.
+A steady flow of transactions through a payment channel in one direction depletes the funds available at the source.
 In the long term, a channel can only sustain a \textit{balanced flow} of transactions; \textit{i.e.}, the flows of money in each direction are equal.
 These balance constraints apply to each channel in a PCN, potentially limiting the PCN's ability to meet the transaction demands of its users.
 The central problem we address in this work is how the network can serve the transaction demands it receives to the best extent possible, while maintaining \textit{detailed balanced flows} (balanced flows on each channel).